Governance

 GSIS ASSOCIATION LTDGSIS FOUNDATION LTD

-The German Swiss International School Association is responsible for operational aspects of the school, including compliance with local and German and Swiss government regulations and guidelines.The German Swiss International School Foundation is responsible for managing the schools' fixed assets, including the buildings and infrastructure as well as the debenture corpus.
+The Association is responsible for operational aspects of the school, including compliance with local and German and Swiss government regulations and guidelines.The Foundation is responsible for managing the schools' fixed assets (e.g. the buildings and infrastructure) and the Debenture Capital Levy Scheme.

 MEMBERSHIP

-Current German Swiss International School parents, alums or parents of alums who paid membership fees for the past academic year, are eligible to renew their membership.
-New parents or alums can apply as new members.
-The annual membership fee for the GSIS Association Ltd. is HK$100.
-Association members, have the right to vote at the Annual General Meeting (AGM) and Extraordinary General Meetings (EGM) to participate in the affairs of GSIS Association Ltd.
+Current parents of the school, alumni or parents of alumni who paid membership fees for the past academic year, are eligible to renew their membership.
+New parents or alumni can apply as new members.
+The annual membership fee for the Association is HK$100.
+Association members have the right to vote at the Annual General Meeting (AGM) and Extraordinary General Meetings (EGM) to participate in the affairs of the Association.

 MEMBERSHIP

-All individual debenture holders are automatically a member of the German Swiss International School Foundation Ltd. Foundation members have the right to vote at the Annual General Meeting (AGM) and Extraordinary General Meetings (EGM) to participate in the affairs of The German Swiss International School Foundation Ltd. Corporate debenture holders need to appoint their representative who will vote on behalf of the corporation.
+All individual debenture holders are automatically a member of the Foundation.
+Foundation members have the right to vote at the Annual General Meeting (AGM) and Extraordinary General Meetings (EGM) to participate in the affairs of the Foundation.
+Corporate debenture holders need to appoint their representative who will vote on behalf of the corporation.

 GSIS ASSOCIATION LTD

-The German Swiss International School Association is responsible for operational aspects of the school, including compliance with local and German and Swiss government regulations and guidelines.
+The Association is responsible for operational aspects of the school, including compliance with local and German and Swiss government regulations and guidelines.

 MEMBERSHIP

-Current German Swiss International School parents, alums or parents of alums who paid membership fees for the past academic year, are eligible to renew their membership.
-New parents or alums can apply as new members.
-The annual membership fee for the GSIS Association Ltd. is HK$100.
-Association members, have the right to vote at the Annual General Meeting (AGM) and Extraordinary General Meetings (EGM) to participate in the affairs of GSIS Association Ltd.
+Current parents of the school, alumni or parents of alumni who paid membership fees for the past academic year, are eligible to renew their membership.
+New parents or alumni can apply as new members.
+The annual membership fee for the Association is HK$100.
+Association members have the right to vote at the Annual General Meeting (AGM) and Extraordinary General Meetings (EGM) to participate in the affairs of the Association.

 GSIS FOUNDATION LTD

-The German Swiss International School Foundation is responsible for managing the schools' fixed assets, including the buildings and infrastructure as well as the debenture corpus.
+The Foundation is responsible for managing the schools' fixed assets (e.g. the buildings and infrastructure) and the Debenture Capital Levy Scheme.

 MEMBERSHIP

-All individual debenture holders are automatically a member of the German Swiss International School Foundation Ltd. Foundation members have the right to vote at the Annual General Meeting (AGM) and Extraordinary General Meetings (EGM) to participate in the affairs of The German Swiss International School Foundation Ltd. Corporate debenture holders need to appoint their representative who will vote on behalf of the corporation.
+All individual debenture holders are automatically a member of the Foundation.
+Foundation members have the right to vote at the Annual General Meeting (AGM) and Extraordinary General Meetings (EGM) to participate in the affairs of the Foundation.
+Corporate debenture holders need to appoint their representative who will vote on behalf of the corporation.

 GSIS Association Ltd